 After 2 more hours, check the temperature of the meat with a meat thermometer.
 Stick it towards the middle of the meat.
-An internal temperature of 160°F is perfect.
+The recommended internal temperature of 160°F is perfect goal.

-Once you arrive at this, your smoked chuck roast is ready to pull off.
+Once you arrive at this, your roast is ready to pull off.
 Remove it from the smoker and wrap in aluminum foil, or place in a covered pan to rest.

 We suggest letting the meat rest for a minimum of 30 minutes.
 This allows the juices in the meat to stop circulating.
-If you cut into your smoked chuck roast without letting the meat rest the juices will spill out like water through a broken dam.
-Within minutes your smoked chuck roast will dry out.
+If you cut into your smoked roast without letting the meat rest the juices will spill out like water through a broken dam.
+Within minutes your whole roast will dry out.

-If you’ve left your meat in the pan, take a fork and start to break up the meat.
-With all the fat melted away, and the connective tissue broken down this meat will just break apart.
+If you’ve left your meat in the pan, take a fork and start to break it up.
+With all the fat melted away, and the connective tissue broken down, this meat will just break apart.
 It will look very much like pulled pork.
-The juices that are left will keep the smoked chuck roast moist.
-You are left with the same style of meat throughout your smoked chuck roast.
-Unlike other smoked meats, like brisket that has a flat and a point, all the meat from a smoked chuck roast will be similar in taste and texture.
+The juices that are left will keep the roast moist.
+Unlike other smoked meats, like brisket that has a flat and a point, all the meat from this cut of beef will be similar in taste and texture.

-You can eat your smoked chuck roast with a fork and grilled vegetables, but, I suggest breaking this down and making sandwiches with the meat.
+You can decide to eat your perfectly smoked roast with a fork and grilled vegetables, but, I suggest breaking it down and making sandwiches with the meat.

-You may not see the distinctive smoke ring around your finished smoked chuck roast, but be assured that the smoky flavor has infused its goodness throughout the entire cut of meat.
+You may not see the distinctive smoke ring around your finished product, but be assured that the smoky flavor has infused its goodness throughout the entire cut of meat.
 The flavor from the rub and the meats juices should be enough to compliment the sandwich.

 If you have a favorite barbecue sauce then apply a little to accentuate the meat.
 Some people might say if you’re using sauce then you are trying to hide a flavor you don’t like, but you should eat this the way you want.

 Build your sandwich with sliced onion rolls.
 Serve the sandwiches with onion rings, Cole slaw and an Italian vinaigrette potato salad.
-A room temperature sangria, a slightly chilled porter, or a cold glass of sweet tea will go nicely with a smoked chuck roast.
+A room temperature sangria, a slightly chilled porter, or a cold glass of sweet tea will go nicely with this recipe.

 Then sit out on the back porch while your friends talk about the delicious meal you prepared.
 A small slice apple crumb pie and a scoop of ice cream will finish the night completely.

-If you followed the steps carefully, smoking a chuck roast can be really fun, relaxing and enjoying a good time with your loved ones.
+If you followed the steps carefully, smoking this cut of beef can be really fun, relaxing and enjoying a good time with your loved ones.

 I hope you enjoyed this article and actually learned how to properly make smoked chuck roast.

-Please suggest this article to a friend if he needs some guidance smoking his chuck roast by using the sharing button down below.
+Please suggest this article to a friend if he needs some guidance by using the sharing button down below.